Ceasefire violations by Pakistan goes up amidst China stand off

 Pak violates ceasefire along LoC in Jammu and Kashmir

-Back in 2003, India had said that in order to establish a full ceasefire on a durable basis, there must be an end to infiltration from across the Line of Control.
-To take this process further, India also proposed a ceasefire along the Actual Ground Position Line (AGPL) in Siachen.
+Back in 2003, India had said that in order to establish a full ceasefire on a durable basis, there must be an end to infiltration from across the Line of Control (LAC).
+To make this process further, India also proposed a ceasefire along the Actual Ground Position Line (AGPL) in Siachen.

 India had expressed concern and said that it was unfortunate that Pakistan had rejected India's stand that the ceasefire will be durable only if terrorists' infiltration into Jammu and Kashmir from across the border ends.
 Islamabad must realise the importance of the sensitive issue.